GreptimeTeam/docs/docs/user-guide/ingest-data/for-iot/grpc-sdks/template.md

 ## Set table options

-Although the time series table is created automatically when writing data to GreptimeDB via this ingester library, you can set [table options](/reference/sql/create.md#table-options) such as retention policy, merge mode, and more.
+Although the time series table is created automatically when writing data to GreptimeDB via the SDK, you can still configure table options.
+The SDK supports the following table options:

+- `auto_create_table`: Default is `True`.
+If set to `False`, it indicates that the table already exists and does not need automatic creation, which can improve write performance.
+- `ttl`, `append_mode`, `merge_mode`: For more details, refer to the [table options](/reference/sql/create.md#table-options).

 <InjectContent id="set-table-options" content={props.children}/>